-PENCIL SHARPENER — Imikas battery-operated. $13.
+PENCIL SHARPENER -- Ex-20 Electric Pencil Sharpener.
 Any inexpensive manual sharpener will work, but if you do a lot of coloring, one that's electric or battery-powered is terrific to have.
-This portable pencil sharpener requires four AA batteries (not included).

-WATERCOLOR PAPER — Aquarelle arches cold press, $24.00.
+WATERCOLOR PAPER -- Aquarelle arches cold press.
 This seems expensive, but it's a block of 20 sheets and the paper is the highest quality.
 (Low-end papers tend to buckle and don't work with the paint as well.)

-WATERCOLOR BRUSHES — Majestic Royal set of assorted sizes, $22.00 I acquired my brushes over time, but this assortment has the essentials: a rigger (super skinny brush for script and lines); several sizes of all-purpose round brushes that each taper to a point; and a flat, wide brush for washes.
+WATERCOLOR BRUSHES -- Majestic Royal set of assorted sizes.
+I acquired my brushes over time, but this assortment has the essentials: a rigger (super skinny brush for script and lines); several sizes of all-purpose round brushes that each taper to a point; and a flat, wide brush for washes.
 Quality brushes that hold their shapes and don't shed are a must.
 Always store upright and wash thoroughly in plain water after using.

-WATERCOLOR PAINT — Daniel Smith set of six, $26.00 This brand ensures vibrant results, and the assortment of three warm primary colors and three cool primaries lets you create every hue.
+WATERCOLOR PAINT -- Daniel Smith set of six.
+This brand ensures vibrant results, and the assortment of three warm primary colors and three cool primaries lets you create every hue.
 The tubes may seem tiny, but no worries, they pack a LOT of pigment.
 (Use sparingly if you're used to watercolors of lesser quality.)
-I used these for my 2017 Succulent Watercolors calendar and have plenty left to create another dozen paintings, possibly more.

 When you dilute watercolor paint with liquid light (clear water), you can create an image that’s translucent.
 Because the white of the paper shines through, the result suggests a sunlit moment in the garden.

-WATERCOLOR MIXING TRAYS — Simply Art Assorted Palettes, set of four, $6.50.
+WATERCOLOR MIXING TRAYS -- Simply Art Assorted Palettes, set of four.
 I use a tray for each of the three primary colors (red, blue, yellow).

-ART ERASER — Art gum natural rubber, $1.
+ART ERASER -- Art gum natural rubber.
 You'll need a soft art eraser to rub off the masking fluid when your painting is nearly finished.
-Avoid using a regular eraser, which can damage the paper.
+Avoid using a regular eraser which can damage the paper.